torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 The main types of deferred work are kernel threads and softirqs.
 Work queues are implemented on top of kernel threads and tasklets and timers on top of softirqs.
-Bottom-half handlers was the first implementation of deferred work in Linux, but in the meantime it was replaced by softirqs.
+Bottom-half handlers were the first implementation of deferred work in Linux, but in the meantime it was replaced by softirqs.
 That is why some of the functions presented contain *bh* in their name.